Someone called me a mad scientist the other day.

 Steve W. Allen, Boeing manager of the CUIS team

-Kim Gesch - Product manager - My Collaborator and support on some awesome cloud based data visualization
+Kim Gesch - Product manager and collaborator in creating awesome cloud based data visualization

-I have been called the Andy Warhol of the Digital age.
+He’s been called the Andy Warhol of the Digital age.
+Roger Belveal’s answer is:

 1 - Andy Warhol – He gave us compelling images about contemporary culture